 Step 5: Plan Your Calendar

-You have everything you need to plan ones your team will be able to follow, based on the timeline and tasks you've already outlined.
+You have everything you need to plan ones your team will follow, based on the timeline and tasks you've already outlined.

-Start mapping out tasks and projects onto specific dates and times, taking into account any time estimates, dependencies, and team member assignments.
+Map tasks and projects onto specific dates, considering time estimates, dependencies, and team member assignments.

-This can all easily be visualized in a marketing project management tool like CoSchedule Marketing Calendar, so that every team member can get a clear view of the project and calendar, including yourself.
+This can be visualized in a marketing project management tool like CoSchedule Calendar, so you and your team can get a clear view of the project and calendar.

-As the launch campaign progresses, don't forget to review and update the calendar regularly, taking into account any updates or changes.
-Launches are a time of constant prioritizing and reprioritizing!
+As the launch campaign progresses, don't forget to review and update the calendar regularly

 How To Put Your Product Launch Calendar Into Practice